Foods that are good for your skin

 • Smoking – leads to a yellow-grey pallor, spots, and broken veins.
 It can exacerbate existing skin complaints like eczema and psoriasis and eventually results in wrinkles.

-• Alcohol – Alcohol dehydrates the complexion and leaves you susceptible to fine lines and wrinkles.
+• Alcohol – dehydrates the complexion and leaves you susceptible to fine lines and wrinkles.
 It also widens blood vessels, which in turn results in unsightly thread veins and a permanently flushed not-so peachy glow.
 Drinking water as well as alcohol on a night out will help.

 Next Steps